openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 For example, the following problems require the Advanced Editor.

 .. image:: ../../../shared/building_and_running_chapters/Images/NumericalInput_Complex.png
- :alt: Image of a more complex numerical input problem
+ :alt: A problem that requires a square root as the answer

 For more information about including a Python script in your problem, see :ref:`Write Your Own Grader`.